-The Draft District Plan recognises and manages three aspects of historic heritage.
-These include Heritage Items, listed as either Category A, which are items considered to be highly significant or Category B being significant; historic heritage areas which contain groups of buildings, structures and places which collectively have significant historic heritage value and heritage character areas which contain groups of buildings and structures which have historic character features and
+The District Plan recognises and manages three aspects of historic heritage.
+These include Heritage Items, listed as either Category A, which are items considered to be highly significant or Category B being significant; historic heritage areas which contain groups of buildings, structures and places which collectively have significant historic heritage value and heritage character areas which contain groups of buildings and structures which have historic - The present building was opened in character features and values.

-The Timaru Theatre is listed in the Operative District Plan.
+The Timaru Theatre is listed in the Operative -District Plan.
 It is included again in the Draft District Plan and listed as a Category B historic heritage item HHI 60.
 The extent of the listing covers the entire site.